 Besides lobster, Maine’s other best-known food is blueberries.
 Wild Maine blueberries are smaller, sweeter versions of blueberries commonly found in grocery stores and they are in season in August.
 I saw several roadside stands selling blueberries on my drive to Rockland.
 Blueberry season in Maine lasts only a few short weeks and we were lucky to hit it.
 On Day 2, the blueberry lemon streusel coffee cake, baked from a recipe in Annie Copps’s “The Little Local Maine Cookbook”, was irresistible.

 On one day we gathered on deck for an interesting talk on Maine foodways with both chefs and, on another, a knife skills demonstration by Annie Copps.
-Circle back in a week or so for more details and mouthwatering photos from this incredible Maine food tour.
+The highlight of every tour on the J.&E. Riggin is a traditional lobster bake on the beach.
+Click the link to read about the lobster bake and enjoy more details and mouthwatering photos from this incredible Maine food tour.

 Fall Tours on the J. & E. Riggin